llm

 The interactions in a prompt may be modified by conversation or by the conversion of the context and examples to what the LLM understands.
 Different providers require different things from the interactions.
 Some can handle system prompts, some cannot.
 Some require alternating user and assistant chat interactions, others can handle anything.
 It's important that clients keep to behaviors that work on all providers.
 Do not attempt to read or manipulate llm-chat-prompt-interactions after initially setting it up for the first time, because you are likely to make changes that only work for some providers.
 Similarly, don't directly create a prompt with make-llm-chat-prompt, because it is easy to create something that wouldn't work for all providers.

-Function calling is a way to give the LLM a list of functions it can call, and have it call the functions for you.
+Tool use is a way to give the LLM a list of functions it can call, and have it call the functions for you.
 The standard interaction has the following steps:

 - The client can now can continue the conversation.

-Be aware that there is no gaurantee that the function will be called correctly.
+Be aware that there is no gaurantee that the tool will be called correctly.
 While the LLMs mostly get this right, they are trained on Javascript functions, so imitating Javascript names is recommended.
 So, "write_email" is a better name for a function than "write-email".

 Examples can be found in =llm-tester=.
-There is also a function call to generate function calls from existing elisp functions in =utilities/elisp-to-function-call.el=. ** Media input Note: media input functionality is currently alpha quality.
+There is also a function call to generate function calls from existing elisp functions in =utilities/elisp-to-tool.el=. ** Media input Note: media input functionality is currently alpha quality.
 If you want to use it, please watch the =llm= [[https://github.com/ahyatt/llm/discussions][discussions]] for any announcements about changes.

 Media can be used in =llm-chat= and related functions.
 To use media, you can use =llm-multipart= in =llm-make-chat-prompt=, and pass it an Emacs image or an =llm-media= object for other kinds of media.
 Besides images, some models support video and audio.
 Not all providers or models support these, with images being the most frequently supported media type, and video and audio more rare. ** Advanced prompt creation The =llm-prompt= module provides helper functions to create prompts that can incorporate data from your application.
 In particular, this should be very useful for application that need a lot of context.